fastify/fastify-vite/docs/config.md

 **fastify-vite** tries to intefere as little as possible in configuring your Vite apps.
 So if you want to just have `vite.config.js` for all Vite settings, that will just work as expected.
-However, you can also use the `vite` key.
+However, you can also use the `vite` key when passing options to the `fastify.register()` call.

 Below is the top of the internal `options.js`, which lists all defaults too.